wp-plugins/squirrly-seo/readme.txt

 - <strong>Optimized articles get +285% traffic,</strong> on average (real statistics from over 16,500 people who participated in the survey).

-- <strong>SEO Settings remain</strong>.
-If you already made your SEO settings for Wordpress with other plugins, you can keep using those and Squirrly won't override them.
-No need to start all over.
-We'd hate to have you do that.

 - <strong>Finds you Keywords and Topics that your Customers actively search for</strong> and which will help you out-rank your competitors, not just follow them around
 - <strong>The algorithm for Keyword analysis</strong> takes into accounts elements that will help you find suitable keywords for content optimization: for Humans and for Search Engines.

 - <strong>Tracks all the aspects of your Content Marketing Strategy:</strong> Blogging, Traffic, SEO, Social Signals, Links, Authority.
-Every single week you get a new report by email.
+Every single week you get a report by email.

-- <strong>Send the Audit report by email</strong> to your content writer, SEO person, developers, or to your boss.
+- <strong>Send the Audit report by email</strong> to your content writer, SEO person, developers, etc.

 - <strong>It Gives You Professional Advice on How To Fix</strong> any of those areas that it helps track, so you can easily find out how to improve.
 Content from SEO Moz (recently just MOZ), Google, Authority Labs, etc.